codingPhuc/IRL-learning-value-2/peoples/person of interest.md

 - seem to be in distress every time her son talk back to her
 - don't care about  other opinion on her
 - today I made a bad joke about how men here like fat women
+##  #my_wrong_doing
+- the chicken I should have not eaten the whole chicken like that   , when they say something you do the opposite
+- Vietnamese people like to hide under sincerity   , always think twice when they help you
+- I need to be more pro active in your approach
+-

 ## family dog
 - The bread is a chiquaqua  and chó  bắc kỳ
 ## the young son  not wearing glasses   (Andi )